loboramiro/stat418-finalproject/README.md

 - Predicted probability of a labor action in the selected state and sector
 - Recent labor actions (2021–2025)
+- Full labor action dataset
-- Interactive plot of historical labor action trends
+- Plot of historical labor action trends